UCI Track Cycling World Ranking

 The UCI Track Cycling World Ranking is a track cycling ranking system based upon the results in all men's and women's UCI-sanctioned races over a twelve-month period.
-The ranking includes an individual and a nations ranking and includes the disciplines: individual pursuit, points race, scratch, sprint, time trial, keirin, omnium (since 2010–11), team pursuit, team sprint and madison (men only).
+The ranking includes an individual and a nations ranking and includes the disciplines: individual pursuit, points race, scratch, sprint, time trial, keirin, omnium (since 2010–11), team pursuit, team sprint and madison.
+The madison ranking was only for male riders until 2016–17.
+In 2021 and 2022 there was also an elimination race ranking.
+Since 2022, in addition to the individual and nations rankings, there has also been a team ranking.